 Inovotion has developed an in ovo model to assess the activity of immuno-oncology drug candidates.
 This technique induces the complete native chick immune system in response to grafting of human cancer cells and has great potential to significantly reduce the use of humanised mouse models in the preclinical testing of anticancer compounds.
 Academic and/or industry partners are sought to provide diverse, novel immuno-oncology compounds (with preclinical data available) to test in this new model.

 The development of efficient new drugs in immuno-oncology (IO) is limited by the availability and cost of reliable in vivo models.
-The current models used are humanised mice or syngeneic mouse tumor models, but the clinical predictivity of these models is subject to controversy (Yong, Her and Chen, 2018).
+The current models used are humanised mice or syngeneic mouse tumour models, but the clinical predictivity of these models is subject to controversy (Yong, Her and Chen, 2018).
 In humanised mice, secondary lymphoid structures are either missing or disorganised; this curtails essential humoral responses, resulting in impairments for both immunoglobulin class-switching and affinity maturation post-immunisation (Yong, Her and Chen, 2018).
 Additionally, an absence of essential human cytokines hinders optimal hematopoietic stem cell (HSC) engraftment, differentiation, and maturation of functional immune cells (Yong, Her and Chen, 2018).
 These limitations reduce the applicability of the mouse model, because the reconstituted humanised immune system is not comparable physiologically to the human patients.

 The generation of humanised mice for immuno-therapy models takes approximately three months and the procedure is rated as “moderate” severity (Ec.europa.eu, 2018).
 Firstly, the animal’s immune system is depleted by irradiation, which is followed by the graft of human immune precursor cells and several weeks in a sterile environment to enable the human immune system to become established.
-Tumor cell xenografts are then introduced, and finally the IO anticancer treatments can be evaluated.
+Tumour cell xenografts are then introduced, and finally the IO anticancer treatments can be evaluated.

 Thus, there is a need to develop fast, sensitive, and reliable 3Rs-compliant IO models allowing large in vivo screenings for various types of IO compounds including immune checkpoint inhibitors, vaccines or adoptive cell therapies.